Skip to main content

 How much is a non dependant deduction?

-It depends on your friend or family member's weekly income before tax.
+The amount taken out depends on your friend or family member's income before tax every week.
 This is sometimes called their gross income.

 Table: Non dependant deductions from April 2024

-Relative or friend's weekly income before taxWeekly deduction from your housing benefit
+Your friend or relative's weekly income before taxDeduction from your housing benefit each week

 Less than £176£19.30